(This is cross-posted at BlogHer.)

 Here’s another oft-used line: “I like to go out and have fun, but I also like to stay in and just chill and watch a movie.”
 Of course you do.
 Doesn’t everyone?
 Unless the only thing you live for is to go out as much as possible, or the only thing you do is stay inside, there’s no need to state the obvious.

 6. Don’t be too specific

 …about the type of person you’re looking for.
-Even though it’s good to have preferences, you may find that you end up liking someone who doesn’t fit all of them.
-If you say you’re looking for someone 6’0″ or taller, you might miss out on that person who’s wonderful but only 5’10″.
+Even though it’s good to have preferences, you may find you end up liking someone who doesn’t fit all of them.
+If you say you’re looking for someone 6’0″ or taller, you might miss out on the person who’s wonderful but only 5’10”.
 Shoot a little lower and weed them out later.

 7. The tone